radetich/mariarm-ex/README.md

 THIS WILL INSTALL HOMEBREW IF IT'S NOT ALREADY PRESENT!

-The script will produce a .app file in the working directory.
+The script will produce a .app file in the working directory, using a user supplied copy of the game.
+The installer is currently set to look for a rip of the US rom, placed in the directory and named baserom.us.z64

 #### Save and configuration files can be located at ~/Library/Application Support/mariarm/